-The chart below outlines the distribution requirements for each beneficiary type if you die before April 1 following the year you reach your RMD starting age (i.e., your required beginning date).
+Beneficiary Distribution Requirements - Death Before Required Beginning Date The chart below outlines the distribution requirements for each beneficiary type if you die before April 1 following the year you reach your RMD starting age (i.e., your required beginning date).
 This chart assumes that each beneficiary's interest in the inherited IRA funds is separately accounted for according to the regulations by no later than December 31 of the calendar year following your death.
-The beneficiary distribution options and requirements outlined below may be restricted, accelerated, or modified if separate accounting of each beneficiary's share is not completed by such deadline.
+The beneficiary's share is not completed by such deadline.
 Such beneficiaries should consult with their tax and legal counsel for advice on required distributions from the inherited IRA funds.

-Note: Separate accounting may not be applied separately to the underlying beneficiaries of an IRA trust beneficiary with the exception of certain seethrough trusts with terms that provide that 1) the separate interests of the underlying beneficiaries of the trust are to be divided immediately (e.g., into subtrusts) upon the death of the IRA owner, 2) the trust that is the IRA beneficiary is terminated as of the date of death the IRA owner's death, and 3) there is no discretion as to the extent to which the interests in the IRA are allocated.
+Note: Separate accounting may not be applied separately to the underlying beneficiaries of an IRA trust beneficiary with the exception of certain see-through trusts with terms that provide that 1) the separate interests of the underlying beneficiaries of the trust are to be divided immediately (e.g., into sub-trusts) upon the death of the IRA owner, 2) the trust that is the IRA beneficiary is terminated as of the date of death the IRA owner's death, and 3) there is no discretion as to the extent to which the interests in the IRA are allocated. there is no discretion as to the extent to which the interests in the IRA are allocated.